Tableting: Tablet press

 After the preparation of granules (in wet granulation) or sized slugs (in dry granulation) or mixing of ingredients (in direct compression), they are compressed to get the final product.
-The compression is done either by a single-punch machine (stamping press) or by a multi-station machine (rotary press).
+The compression is done either by a single-punch machine (also called stamping press, achieves an output of approximately 200 tablets per minute, making it ideal for manufacturing small batches of tablets) or by a multi-station machine (rotary press).
 The tablet press is a high-speed mechanical device.
 It squeezes the ingredients into the required tablet shape with extreme precision.
 It can make the tablet in many shapes, although they are usually round or oval.
 Also, it can press the name of the manufacturer or the product into the top of the tablet.

 Stage 1: Top punch is withdrawn from the die by the upper cam.
 Bottom punch is low in the die so powder falls in through the hole and fills the die.

 Stage 2: Bottom punch moves up to adjust the powder weight.
 It raises and expels some powder.

 Stage 3: Top punch is driven into the die by upper cam.
 Bottom punch is raised by lower cam.
 Both punch heads pass between heavy rollers to compress the powder.

 Stage 4: Top punch is withdrawn by the upper cam.
 Lower punch is pushed up and expels the tablet, which is removed from the die surface by surface plate.

 Stage 5: Return to stage 1.